zmike/zmike.github.io/_posts/2023-02-08-separable.md

 * fragment shader
 * multisample/blend

 Zink already uses this for normal shader programs.
-It creates partial pipeline libraries that look like this:
+It creates partial pipeline libraries organized like this:
 * vertex/input assembly
 * all shaders
 * multisample/blend

-The `all shaders` library is generated asynchronously during load screens, the other two are generated on-demand, and the whole thing gets fast-linked together so quickly that there is (now) zero stuttering.
+The `all shaders` library is generated asynchronously during load screens, the other two are generated on-demand, and the whole thing gets fast-linked together so quickly that there is (now) zero hitching.

 Logically, supporting SSO from here should just mean expanding `all shaders` to a pair of pipeline libraries that can be created asynchronously:
 * vertex shader